 Dave Matthews and the Dreaming Tree Wines

-Most Virginians know that Dave Matthews not only makes great music, but he also produces quality wine.
-We know him for the Dave Matthews Band – DMB – and Blenheim Vineyards, a few miles southeast of Charlottesville.
-What you may not know is that he also partnered with a New Zealand winemaker, Sean McKenzie, to create wines at a California vineyard dubbed “The Dreaming Tree” after the DMB song.
+Most Virginians know that Dave Matthews makes great music, but they may not be aware that he also produces quality wine.
+They surely know him for the Dave Matthews Band – DMB.
+They might realize he owns Blenheim Vineyards, a few miles southeast of Charlottesville.
+What they may not know is that he also partnered with a New Zealand winemaker, Sean McKenzie, to create wines at a California vineyard dubbed “The Dreaming Tree” after the DMB song.

 Though the lyrics to “The Dreaming Tree” capture reversals of fortune, Matthews’ California winery works literally to combat environmental reversals – with, appropriately a focus on trees.
-Labels are made with 100 percent recycled paper; bottles are a quarter-pound lighter to cut down on fuel used in shipping; the winery is certified sustainable; and The Dreaming Tree has donated more than one million dollars to environmental organizations.
+Labels are made with 100 percent recycled paper; bottles are a quarter-pound lighter to cut down on fuel used in shipping; the winery is certified sustainable; and The Dreaming Tree has proudly donated over $2,000,000 to environmental organizations,